25 Other Ways to Say “How Was Your Day?”

 This is a safe bet when you want to ask about someone’s day without getting too specific.

-Read This For More : 25 Other Ways to Say Happy to Assist
+Read This For More : 25 Other Ways to Say "As You Can See"

 10. Did your day go as planned?